-PN 16119 NURSING THE ADULT PATIENT WITH MED-SURG CONDITION - This course is designed to prepare the student in the nursing care of adult patients.
-Developing skills on recognition of physiological manifestations of disease, planning, and providing for physical and psychological comfort, assisting with therapy and providing for rehabilitation.
+PN 16119 NURSING THE ADULT PATIENT WITH MED-SURG CONDITION - This course is designed to prepare the student in the nursing care of adult clients.
+Developing skills on recognition of physiological manifestations of disease, planning and providing for physical and psychological comfort, assisting with therapy, and providing for rehabilitation are all presented.
+Prerequisites: All Summer I and Summer II Semester PN courses.

 PN 16128 PRACTICAL NURSING CLINICAL II - This course covers specialty rotation three days a week.
-Students are rotated through pediatrics, operating room, recovery room, outpatient services, obstetrics, medical and surgical units, ICU/CCU, doctors' offices, senior care units, and home health.
+Students are rotated through pediatrics, operating room, recovery room, outpatient services, women's center (obstetrics and newborn care), medical and surgical units, ICU/CCU, doctors' offices, senior care units, and home health (where available).
 Emphasis is on total patient care.
+Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.

 PN 16141 LEGAL AND ETHICAL CONCEPTS - This course includes orientation to the nursing profession as to self-adjustment and development, personality development, ethical, legal, and social relationships with the patient, family, and co-workers.
-Therapeutic communication skills, human needs, health care delivery systems, vocational responsibilities of the practical nurses, and general information on nursing and nursing organizations such as the Arkansas Licensed Practical Nurses Association (ALPNA).
+Therapeutic communication skills, human needs, health care delivery systems, vocational responsibilities of the practical nurse, and general information on nursing and nursing organizations such as the Arkansas Licensed Practical Nurses Association (ALPNA) are presented.

 PN 16152 PRACTICAL NURSING CLINICAL III - Includes finishing specialty rotations, team leading, and administering medications 3-4 days a week using the nursing process.
+Prerequisites: All Summer I, Summer II, Fall, and Spring Semester PN courses.

 PN 16161 NUTRITION I- This course includes principles of good nutrition for all age groups.
 It gives thorough descriptions of all nutrients required by each person.
 "My Pyramid" is taught as well as the importance of good nutrition in supplying body needs.
+Prerequisites: All Summer I Semester PN courses.